openclimatefix/power_perceiver/README.md

 2. `PreparedDataset` then processes this `XarrayBatch` with its list of `xr_batch_processors`.
 The `xr_batch_processors` are processors which need to see across or touch multiple modalities at once while the data is still in an xarray Dataset.
 3. Each `XarrayBatch` is then converted to a `NumpyBatch` by that `PreparedDataSource`'s `to_numpy` method.
 The `to_numpy` method also normalises, converts units, etc.
 4. Finally, `PreparedDataset` passes the entire `NumpyBatch` through the sequence of `np_batch_processors`.

+# About the name "power perceiver"

+Originally, when I started work on "Power Perceiver" 5 months ago, my intention was to use [DeepMind's Perceiver IO](https://www.deepmind.com/open-source/perceiver-io) at the core of the model.
+Right now, the model actually just uses a standard transformer encoder, not a Perceiver.
+But I plan to start using a Perceiver IO again within a month or two, when we start using more input elements than a standard transformer encoder can cope with!